Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Introduction:

-where $\lambda_L$ is the Lyapunov exponent and $v_B$ is the butterfly velocity related to chaos.
+where, $\lambda_L$ is the Lyapunov exponent and $v_B$ is the butterfly velocity.
+Recently, it has been observed that we can investigate the chaotic behaviour from the level of the two-point function only \cite{Blake:2017ris, Blake:2018leo, Blake:2019otz, Blake:2021hjj, Natsuume:2019sfp}.
 For a chaotic system, the two-point energy density function shows non-uniqueness around some special points in momentum space $(\omega,\,k)$.
-Holographically, the OTOC is non-uniquely defined at those points.
-These points are where the poles and zeros of the energy density function overlap.
-They are marked as the Pole-skipping (PS) points.
-For example, the boundary two-point (Green's) function is a the ratio of the normalized mode to the non-normalized mode of the bulk field $\Phi$, which generally takes the form as $G_{R}\propto\frac{\Phi_b(\omega,k)}{\Phi_a(\omega,k)}$, At the pole-skipping point, $\Phi_b(\omega_*,k_*)=\Phi_a(\omega_*,k_*)=0$ and makes the Green's function ill-defined.
+These points are - where the poles and zeros of the energy density function overlap.
+They are marked as the pole-skipping (PS) points.
+For example, the boundary two-point function is a ratio of the normalized mode to the non-normalized mode of the bulk field $\Phi$, which generally takes the form as $G_{R}\propto\frac{\Phi_b(\omega,k)}{\Phi_a(\omega,k)}$, At the pole-skipping point, $\Phi_b(\omega_*,k_*)=\Phi_a(\omega_*,k_*)=0$ and makes the Green's function ill-defined.
 The line of poles is defined by $\Phi_a(\omega_*,k_*)=0$ whereas the line of zeros is given by $\Phi_b(\omega_*,k_*)=0$.
 Thus the pole-skipping points are some special locations in the $\omega-k$ plane.
-By analyzing the shock waves in an eternal black-hole background, chaos parameters are related to OTOC \cite{Shenker:2014cwa}.
 At the above special points $(\omega_{*},k_*)$ of energy-density two-point function, one can relate the parameters of chaos as,

 where $\lambda_{L}$ and $v_B$ are the Lyapunov exponent and butterfly velocity associated with the considered chaotic system.